emmalowe/forecasting-a-sustainable-future/README.md

 There is a lot more I'd like to achieve with this project.
 In particular:

-- The SARIMAX model I have used shows distinctly non-normal residuals after running model diagnostics.
+- The ARIMA model I have used shows distinctly non-normal residuals after running model diagnostics.
 This means that the confidence intervals for the forecasts, which assume normally distributed residuals, are not accurate and should be be adjusted to allow for the higher kurtosis present in the data.

 - In moving to an LSTM model, it becomes a lot more difficult to create confidence intervals around the power output forecasts, which is something I'd like to incorporate into my results.
 Initial research suggests that possible ways of doing this include using a model architecture that outputs a full forecast distribution, or using Monte Carlo simulation.